aabccd021/tiny-cookie-session/README.md

 1. The attacker steals a cookie, and the legitimate user never uses the session again (inactive).
 2. The attacker steals a cookie, and logs out the legitimate user.

-We can't detect session forking in these scenarios.

-These problems cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).
+We can't detect session forking in these scenarios, and it cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).

 The best we can do is to set a short session expiration time (`sessionExpiresIn`), and also show a "Log out other devices" screen every time the user logs in.
 Setting a short session expiration time will limit the window of opportunity for the attacker, but it will also inconvenience legitimate users by requiring them to log in more frequently.